frequently asked questions

 how do i contribute to an impact account?

 We welcome direct gifts of cash and grants from a DAF or private foundation.
-Publicly traded securities and other appreciated assets can be liquidated through our friend, the National Christian Foundation, and then granted to us.
+Publicly traded securities can be liquidated through our friend, the National Christian Foundation, and then granted to us.

 Receiving Bank: CrossFirst Bank, 4707 W. 135th Street, Leawood, Kansas 66224